What is a Magic Kinde team?

 YOU!
 Parents play a vital part in Magic's Kinde teams!
 They are the volunteer coaches and team managers.
 Without the parents' involvement, there would be no teams.
 No soccer experience is necessary.
 You do need to get a Coach Pass and you do need to take a first level ('Y1') Coach Clinic from WYSA.
 More information on the coaching requirements can be found on MAYSA's website.

 It is also very helpful for each team to have a team manager.
-The manager is responsible for all team communications, maintaining rosters, scheduling (snacks and practices) and to generally assist the coaches.
+The manager is responsible for all team communications, maintaining rosters, scheduling (practices and snacks-if desired) and to generally assist the coaches.
 It is not necessary for the manager to get a Coach Pass or a Y1 certificate.
+A Risk Management pass, which includes a background check, must be obtained online and is mandatory through the Wisconsin Youth Soccer Association in order to protect our community's children.
+Information will be sent by the Club Administrator after teams are formed and staff is assigned.

-All Kinde coaches and managers should plan on attending an informational meeting on Tuesday April 8th, 5:30 pm at Break Away Sports (5964 Executive Drive).
+All Kinde coaches and managers should plan on attending an informational meeting.
+The date, time and location will be determined at a later time.
 At this meeting we will discuss expectations for the season, you will receive equipment for your team (soccer balls, cones, flags) and you will have a chance to ask questions.
 (The Y1 clinic follows immediately afterwards at 6pm.)

 What is included in the fee?

-The fee is $55 per player, and it includes 6 weeks of playing, the Kinde Jamboree, a soccer ball, and a uniform.
-The uniform consists of a green jersey, a white t-shirt, black shorts and socks.
-It does not include cleats or shin guards.
-Scholarships are available for players that receive free lunch at school.
-More information regarding scholarships can be found here.
+The fee is $65 per player, and it includes 6 weeks of playing, the Kinde Jamboree, a size 3 soccer ball, and a full uniform.
+The uniform consists of a green jersey, a white jersey, black shorts and socks.
+It does not include cleats/athletic shoes or shin guards.
+Shin guards are required; cleats are not.
+If you are unable to afford shin guards, please contact the Club Administrator.
+Scholarships are available for players that receive free lunch at school or whose family is experiencing financial hardship.
+More information regarding scholarships can be found on the Scholarship page (Click on "Join Us" at the top menu).

 When do we play?

-Games are about an hour long and are held on Saturday mornings, from 9:00am until noon.
-The season runs from late April to early June (no games Memorial Day weekend).
-Schedules will be given to coaches in mid-April.
-Practice days and times are set by the coach - there is usually one practice each week.
+Games are about an hour long and are held on Saturday mornings or early afternoons, or Sunday afternoons.
+The season runs from late April to mid-June (no games Memorial Day weekend).
+Schedules will be given to coaches in early- to mid-April.

 Where do we play?